Gabriel2409/obsidian_notes/AVL Tree.md

 ### Rebalancing on insertion

-As insertion puts the node at the end of the Tree, we vcan use the value to know what type of rotation to perform.
+As insertion puts the node at the end of the Tree, we can use the value to know what type of rotation to perform.

 - If balance > 1 (more nodes on the left)
   - if inserted_value > node.left.val, we are in the left-right case [<]